Like Magic: The Tech That Goes Into Making Money Harder To Fake

 Source: Bureau of Engraving and Printing

-Cape notes that the paper is also less available than the plastics used in polymer banknotes, which makes it harder to counterfeit, and it has other advantages.
+Cape notes that the paper is also less available than the plastics used in polymer bank notes, which makes it harder to counterfeit, and it has other advantages.
 Paper currency can still be exchanged when the power goes out, when hackers strike, when anonymous but safe transactions are desired.
-No matter how sophisticated motion technology becomes, Cape says, the goal is quick and reliable validation of banknotes, not merely entertainment.
+No matter how sophisticated motion technology becomes, Cape says, the goal is quick and reliable validation of bank notes, not merely entertainment.

 According to Olijar, less than 0.01 percent of the notes in circulation are counterfeit.
-He says robust security features help to maintain confidence in U.S. currency here and abroad, where more than half of U.S. banknotes are held, including some 12 billion $100 notes in circulation.
+He says robust security features help to maintain confidence in U.S. currency here and abroad, where more than half of U.S. bank notes are held, including some 12 billion $100 notes in circulation.
 Unlike digital cryptocurrency, Olijar says, U.S. paper currency is widely considered a dependable store of value, "good today, good tomorrow, and good forever."

 Allyson McCabe is a journalist based in New York City.